schulz89/Simplified-Verification-Platform-for-Star-Trackers/README.md

 ## Compiling and running

-Compiling the project with the supplied makefile was tested on Debian 11, with the versions of the dependencies shown in the list of dependencies below.
+Compiling the project with the supplied makefile was tested on Fedora 41, with the versions of the dependencies shown in the list of dependencies below.

 Compiling the platform can be done with: